tsugiproject/tsugi-build/cloudflare/README.md

 Then you should force your browser to re-retrieve the file.

-CloudFlare does not solve the "force all the browsers to reload the new version" because it can't.
+Cloudflare does not solve the "force all the browsers to reload the new version" because it can't.
 For that you still need to resort to tricks like GET parameters in static files in your markup.